 A pharmacist is a healthcare professional specifically trained to be a medication expert.
 A large part of their role includes educating patients on the risks of medications and instructing them on how to self-administer their medications to ensure proper use.

-If you’re looking to become a pharmacist, there are several important skills the U.S. Bureau of Labor Statistics recommends for success in the field.
+If you’re interested in becoming a pharmacist, here are several skills the U.S. Bureau of Labor Statistics recommends for success in the field:

-- Computer Skills: Different organizations use different electronic health record (EHR) systems.
-It is important for pharmacists to have a thorough understanding of how to use a computer in order to effectively navigate those systems.
+- Computer Skills: It’s important for pharmacists to have a thorough understanding of how to use electronic health records (EHRs) to effectively navigate today’s healthcare systems.

 What Is a Pharmaceutical Scientist?